-- Out of Play Walls are live! - The ball is considered out of play if: - If the ball goes over the sideline (touchline), or if it hits the bleachers, goes into stands (stages), into player's benches, off a parent, off the ceiling, or any other amenity considered by both coaches to be "Out-of-Play" the game is restarted by: - A Kick-In or Dribble-In (considered an INDIRECT Free Kick ~ means that the ball must be passed before scoring a goal) taken from the point where the ball went out of play over the touchline (visible or imaginary) by the team that did not touch the ball last.
+- The ball is considered out of play if: - If the ball goes over the sideline (touchline), hits the bleachers, goes into stands (stages), into player's benches, off a parent, or off the ceiling, or any other amenity considered by both coaches to be "Out-of-Play" the game is restarted by: - A Kick-In or Dribble-In (considered an INDIRECT Free Kick ~ means that the ball must be passed before scoring a goal) taken from the point where the ball went out of play over the touchline (visible or imaginary) by the team that did not touch the ball last.
 The player can also choose to Dribble-In (see Law 11) the ball from the point where the ball went out of play over the touch line.
-The ball is in play as soon as it passes the touch line. - If the ball contacts the ceiling or a ceiling-attached fixture, the game will be restarted directly below the point of contact by a Kick-in or Dribble-in by the team that was not the last to touch the ball. - If the ball goes over the goal line anywhere outside the goal area, depending on which team has touched the ball last, the game will be restarted with one of the following two scenarios: - A Goal Kick (considered a DIRECT- Free Kick) if the attacking team was the last team to touch the ball, taken within 2-3 yards from the goal line anywhere across the width of play at the nearest point it went out of play (or it can be taken from the crease line).
-The defending team must retreat to the half-way line only on goal kicks.
-The team may re-enter the opponent's half once the ball has left the penalty area of the defending team. - A Corner Kick or Dribble-In (considered a DIRECT- Free Kick) if the defending team was the last one to touch the ball, taken from the corner of the field (intersection of the goal line with touch line) on the side the field the ball went out of play.
-The player can choose to Dribble-In (see Law 11) the ball from the point where the ball went out of play over the touch line.
-The ball is in play as soon as the ball is touched. - Opponents must be at least 4 yards away from the ball on all the above unless otherwise stated.
+The ball is in play as soon as it passes the touchline. - If the ball contacts the ceiling or a ceiling-attached fixture, the game will be restarted directly below the point of contact by a Kick-in or Dribble-in by the team that was not the last to touch the ball. - If it hits the bleachers, goes into stands (stages), into player's benches, off a parent, or off the ceiling, or any other amenity considered by both coaches to be "Out-of-Play" the game is restarted by: - A Kick-In OR Dribble-In (considered an INDIRECT Free Kick ~ means that the ball must be passed before scoring a goal), taken from the point where the ball went out of play over the touchline (visible or imaginary) by the team that did not touch the ball last. - If the ball goes over the goal line anywhere outside the goal area, depending on which team has touched the ball last, the game will be restarted with one of the following two scenarios: - A Goal Kick (considered a DIRECT- Free Kick) if the attacking team was the last team to touch the ball, taken within 2-3 yards from the goal line anywhere across the width of play at the nearest point it went out of play (or it can be taken from the crease line).
+The defending team must retreat to the halfway line only on goal kicks.
+The team may re-enter the opponent's half once the ball has left the penalty area of the defending team. - A Corner Kick OR Dribble-In (considered a DIRECT- Free Kick) if the defending team was the last one to touch the ball, taken from the corner of the field (intersection of the goal line with the touchline) on the side of the field the ball went out of play.
+The ball is in play as soon as the ball is touched. - Opponents must be at least 4 yards away from the ball.

-LAW # 9 - KICK-IN, GOAL KICK AND CORNER KICK
+LAW # 9 - KICK-IN, GOAL KICK, CORNER KICK/DRIBBLE-IN